SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

 ![172305_281f032dea (1)](https://user-images.githubusercontent.com/80991642/187542973-35e040d8-80a5-49ad-86f4-9be6574cfdbf.jpg)

 And the next days.. the project changed to "one USB-MIDI-controller-desktop-device" (pots, encoder and some small buttons).
-And the pedalboard on other device...
+And the pedalboard separate in another device...

-I have made so many changes in this controller (was my first) :D
+I have made so many changes in this controller (so..was my first) :D

 ![680718cacd2fbae552cdfb9eaa7da-2677791](https://user-images.githubusercontent.com/80991642/187591438-45e6adf0-d294-4c52-b88d-f2eb27e02741.jpg)

-But, at the end, i find the "Ignotus666 Midi-controller" and my project goes OUT..K-PUT..BYE-BYE..Sayonara baby
+But, at the end, i find the "Ignotus666 Midi-controller" and my project goes OUT..
+K-PUT..
+BYE-BYE..
+Sayonara baby.

-Here it´s the midi controller i have found on these days (ignotus666): https://github.com/ignotus666/Bluetooth-Pedalboard
+Here´s the midi controller i have found on these days (ignotus666): https://github.com/ignotus666/Bluetooth-Pedalboard

 https://github.com/ignotus666/desktop-midi-controller

-Watch the next video and you will see the little improvement for me, and why i have decided to retire from my first project..
+Watch the next video and you will see the little improvement, and why i have decided to retire from my first project..

-Ignotus666 controller it's simply awesome!! (ws2812b LEDS, ili9341 LCD-SCREEN, etc..) it's my best MIDI controller.
+Ignotus666 controller it's simply awesome!! (ws2812b LEDS, ILI-9341 LCD-SCREEN, etc..) it's my best MIDI controller.

 (i will show you how i have made mine..don't worry..).
 Here you can see the video: